Disaster Recovery Melbourne

 How billing works: We bill you directly — not your insurer.
 This means work begins immediately without waiting for insurer approval.
 You control the process with no scope disputes or delays.
 We provide full claims documentation including photos, moisture reports, scope of works, and completion certificates — everything your insurer needs to process your reimbursement.

 After the initial make-safe, your contractor provides a formal contract with clear terms and conditions.
-Payment plans are available through Equipped Commercial Finance.
+Payment plans are available through Blue Fire Finance.

 Our IICRC-certified contractor network in Melbourne, Victoria provides 24/7 emergency response across all metropolitan regions including Inner Melbourne, Inner East, Bayside.
 Submit your claim online and receive contractor quotes within 30-60 minutes.
 We target on-site arrival within 60 minutes for Melbourne emergencies.